-Welcome to Gentleman Within’s first edition of Styling Cinema™, a series where we attempt to refresh/modernize stylish outfits from the movies.
+Welcome to Gentleman Within’s first edition of Styling Cinema™, a series where I attempt to refresh/modernize stylish outfits from the movies.

 Part 1 features the worldwide cultural phenomenon, Back To The Future, and all of its superb styling.

 Believe it or not, Back To The Future 2 was released exactly 30 years to the date on November 22, 1989.

 I thought it would be fun to put my spin on some of the iconic looks from the movie using articles of clothing and accessories that I have in my own closet.
 And more importantly I wanted the outfits to be wearable.

 Back To The Future is still as popular now as it was when the trilogy was released all those decades ago.
 Plus it’s undeniable that the fashion in those movies are quite memorable.
 Who can forget Michael J. Fox as a young Marty McFly, rocking those self-lacing Nikes (they’re real) with his hoverboard or orange puffer vest?

 And so, without further ado, Styling Cinema Pt.
 1. Enjoy!

 Get the Looks

 Here’s my take on the outfits from the original Back To The Future.
 For reference, I’ve provided links to all the pieces I’m wearing below, so feel free to shop the looks.

 This Marty McFly outfit is probably the most iconic of them all.
 Everything from the vintage wash denim jacket and faded dad jeans, to the orange puffer vest, looks as good now as it did back in ’85.
 A Canadian tux is usually a fashion faux pas, but there’s no denying Marty McFly was FLY AS HELL in that outfit.